frostming/pdm-packer/README.md

 > Compress files with the deflate method, no
 > compress by default

+`--pyc, --compile`

+> Compile source into pyc files

+`--no-py`

+> Remove the .py files in favor of .pyc files

 `-i INTERPRETER, --interpreter INTERPRETER`

 > The Python interpreter path, default: the